-- 2 curves types of impact of pollution on health
+- 2 standard impact curves of pollution on health

-- The booklet "Have Epidemiological Surveillance & Health" report of March 1999 which establishes a balance between pollution and hospitalizations in more detail.
+- the booklet "Aie & Santé epidemiological surveillance", report of March 1999 which establishes a balance between pollution and hospitalizations in more detail.

 - The interesting conclusion of an epidemiological report